-- Faculty normally need at least three weeks notice to comply with your request, even if they already have a letter on file, since they may want to update that letter.
+- Avoid last-minute requests (i.e., any request less than one week prior to deadline).
+It's likely that the faculty member cannot accommodate you.
+Faculty normally need at least three weeks notice to comply with your request, even if they already have a letter on file since they may want to update that letter.
 Never assume that letters can be faxed or e-mailed at the last second.
 Allow an equal amount of time for these requests as you would for mailed letters.

-- Copies of past work done for the letter writer or even in another class will be helpful to the letter writer.
+- (optional--best to ask) past work done for the letter writer or even work done in another class

 - Make sure that you have filled out the waiver of confidentiality agreement.
 Letters cannot be sent unless you have done this.